Web Design Pricing: The Psychology of Perceived Value

-Humans naturally assume expensive versions of some things are of higher quality than their less costly counterparts.
+We naturally assume the expensive versions of some things are of higher quality than their less costly counterparts.
 We all do it.
-If left unchecked, we can fall into the trap of making purchasing decisions based on the option priced to match the quality we expect in return for the investment.
+If left unchecked, we can fall into the trap of making purchasing decisions based on how the options available are priced relative to the quality we expect in return for our investment.

 Some of us have an unspoken aversion to the cheapest option available – no matter what we’re shopping for.
 Whether we’ve been burned on cheap purchases before or simply follow some deep-seated, unspoken rule to not buy the lowest-priced option available, it’s generally because we assume that higher prices deliver higher value.